Reasons to Self-Publish

 Instead of taking the route of going through a traditional publisher or purchasing a publishing package, many writers turn to self-publishing to get their books published.

 A major reason many turn to self-publishing is that established publishers are probably not interested in the topic of the book.
 Another factor is that the traditional publishing turnaround time can be months, if not years, and many writers want their book out as soon as possible.
-Finally, a self-publisher can make more money on each book sale.
+Finally, a self-publisher has more control of how a book is distributed and can also make more money on each book sale.

 Questions you may have include: